Table of Contents

 └── Combination_BasedOn_HMD

-• Runtime: The folder containing runtime platform assets.
+• Runtime: Folder containing runtime platform assets.
 This is the most important folder in the template.

-• Samples~: The folder containing all samples in the package.
-It includes examples for downstream use and can serve as a demo for testing extensions.
-To develop this sample in place, the folder name needs to be changed to Samples.
-Using the Client.Pack method will automatically rename it to Samples~ when packing a new release.
+• Samples~: Folder containing all samples in the package.
+It contains examples for downstream use, serving as demos for testing extensions.
+For in-place development of this sample, rename the folder to Samples.
+Using the Client.Pack method will automatically rename it to Samples~ when packaging a new release.

-• Editor: The folder containing editor platform assets.
-The scripts in this folder are mainly used to create menu items.
+• Editor: Folder containing editor-time platform assets.
+Scripts in this folder primarily create menu items.

-• package.json: The manifest file of the package.
+• package.json: The manifest file for the package.

 1. Add AR Session